chrisxfire/chrisxfire.github.io/content/notes/asp.net/web-apps/razor-pages/pagemodel.md

 }
 ```

-# Model Binding and Validation
+# model binding and validation
 You can bind the model to the `PageModel` using the `BindProperty` attribute:
 ```cs
 [BindProperty]